Quotients of buildings by groups acting freely on chambers: Preliminaries

 \begin{prop} Let $W$ be a Coxeter group, and let $w,w'\in W$.
 If a decomposition of $w'$ is a substring of a reduced decomposition of $w$, then every (reduced) decomposition of $w$ contains a substring which is a decomposition of $w'$. \end{prop}

-The \textbf{Bruhat order} of a Coxeter group $W$ is the binary relation `$\leq$' on the elements of $W$ such that $w'\leq w$ if a reduced decomposition of $w$ contains a substring which is a decomposition of $w'$.
+The \emph{Bruhat order} of a Coxeter group $W$ is the binary relation `$\leq$' on the elements of $W$ such that $w'\leq w$ if a reduced decomposition of $w$ contains a substring which is a decomposition of $w'$.
 By \autoref{prop:bracket}, we have $w'\leq w$ if and only if every reduced decomposition of $w$ contains a substring which is a decomposition of $w'$.
-It is then straightforward to show that $\leq$' is a partial ordering of the elements of $W$.
+It follows that $\leq$' is a partial ordering of the elements of $W$.

 \begin{remark} Let $w\in W$ and $s\in S$.
 Notice that $ws>w$ if and only if $|ws|=|w|+1$, and, by the exchange condition, $ws<w$ if and only if $|ws|=|w|-1$.
 Similarly, $sw>w$ if and only if $|sw|=|w|+1$, and $sw<w$ if and only if $|sw|=|w|-1$. \end{remark}